 Contact Number: (218) 243-2450

-Charlie is a retired college professor, having taught various aspects of geography, climatology, and planning at Bemidji State University for 28 years.
-He holds a BS, MS and PhD in geography.
-He is an active member of our community, volunteering with several organizations, including the Buena Vista Ski Patrol.
-Charlie has served on the boards for Northern Community Radio, American Cancer Society, Ducks Unlimited as well as many university committees and state level committees.
-He enjoys doing music radio shows twice a month with the Northern Community Radio, fishing and hunting.
-Charlie and his wife Jill have four children and enjoy caring for and spending time them as well as their four grandchildren.
+Charlie is a retired college professor, having researched and taught various aspects of geography, including climatology, hydrology, automated mapping, and land planning at Bemidji State University for 31 years.
+He holds a BS in earth science from Northern Illinois University, a MS in surface water hydrology and a PhD in alpine geomorphology from the University of Iowa.
+He is an active member of our community, volunteering with several organizations, including the Buena Vista Ski Patrol, Trout Unlimited and being a DJ on KBXE.
+Charlie has served on the board for Northern Community Radio, American Cancer Society, Ducks Unlimited, as well as many university committees and state level committees.
+He enjoys volunteering, especially in 5th grade classrooms for Trout Unlimited, and reading historical fiction and thrillers.
+Charlie and his wife, Jill, have four children and four grandchildren.

 District 4 Director